The right of access to information is recognized by the United Nations as a fundamental right for the full development of people as individuals and

 Austrian Association of Inclusive Society (AIS) is a non-governmental organization based in Vienna, Austria, dedicated to interdisciplinary research that promotes innovation and collaboration in the fields of human rights, social inclusion and development.

 AIS’s activities include research and analysis, evaluations, publications and advocacy, as well as convene and facilitate the exchange of ideas and open discussions that stimulate new thinking on current issues in Europe, while keeping a global perspective.

-Human Rights advocate with extensive experience providing technical assistance in international projects.
-He holds a Master degree in Politics and Government with a focus in Migrant Children and Education, a Master of Arts in Human Rights from the University of Vienna, and currently perusing a Master of Arts in Business in Management of EU projects from the University of Applied Arts Burgenland.
+Marco Roux is Human Rights advocate with extensive experience providing technical assistance in international projects.
+He holds a Master's degree in Politics and Government with a focus in Migrant Children and Education, a Master of Arts in Human Rights from the University of Vienna, and currently perusing a Master of Arts in Business in Management of EU projects from the University of Applied Arts Burgenland.

-Worked in almost every dimension of education industry well over a decade, from minister advisor to unversity college management to student counselor and teacher.
-Currently takes a takes a leading role in several NGOs and social entreprises.
-With his extensive background on project management, he has involved in more than 50 international and EU research and innovation.
+Ozel Coskuner worked in almost every dimension of the education industry for well over a decade, from minister advisor to university college management to student counsellor and teacher.
+Currently takes a leading role in several NGOs and social enterprises.
+With his extensive background in project management, he has been involved in more than 50 international and EU research and innovation.

 With several papers published he has worked in various international organisations and companies while also contributing to various social and global politics related projects.
 He consults on research, business management activities and foreign education.
-He conducts and supervise trainings, workshops, roundtables on various topics of his expertise at AIS.
+He conducts and supervises training, workshops, roundtables on various topics of his expertise at AIS.